What is an Investment Trust?

 Most popular Investment Trusts

-Most traded by TD customers in December 2016
+Most bought by TD customers in January 2017

 - When you purchase a share in an investment trust you are buying ‘an interest’ in all of the companies that the investment trust is invested in.
 This is known as the Net Asset Value (or NAV), normally expressed as a 'per share' figure.